HugoBruins/cancatchers/arduino/cansat_code/readme.md

 ## Important

 Have some kind of switch or jumper between the TX pin on GPS and the RX or 0 pin on your Arduino, you need to turn this **off** every single time you upload code, and turn this switch **on** when you try the code.
+Otherwise you might send some random stuff to the GPS module while uploading code.

 ## Library dependencies